digiscot/digiscot-website/pages/projects/deaf-connections.md

 Overall this project supported the Deaf community to develop and advance their digital skills.
 Deaf Connections adapted the community café into a space where people could come and talk to a Deaf “Digital Challenge” trainer.
 Deaf people were able to use modern equipment during informal drop in sessions.
 The project reached out to our 500 members and encouraged them to think of Deaf Connections as a friendly, comfortable and informal place to learn.

 In terms of outputs we delivered:

 •	Direct engagement with 150 people over 12 months

 •	1:1 support with older Deaf people who felt particularly anxious learning new technologies

 •	1:1 support with people with health conditions

 •	Small group support with people with an acquired hearing loss

 •	Presentations to OAP Deaf community to demo digital technologies available

 •	Support given to Deaf Connections staff and volunteers

 In terms of outcomes for the people and groups we care about, this project has:

 •	Improved access to free, accessible and culturally accessible sensitive digital training and experiences for the deaf community

 •	Reduced barriers to learning and increased uptake of further training

 •	Enabled deaf people to be more confident using modern technologies

 •	Decreased isolation.
 The project helped the deaf community who felt adversely affected of the digital divide.
 Older and socially isolated people, those who could benefit most from improved digital skills, were able to increase confidence and knowledge.

 •	Supported deaf people with additional health issues to get online.

 We know this because:

 •	Our OAP club members are now able to use social media/ oovoo/ facetime to make calls to family and friends.
 We offer a private room for members to use these technologies

 •	Deaf people have used and continue to use computers at Deaf Connections

 •	Deaf people have expressed an interest in doing further training and more advanced learning with our Deaf Digital Challenge Officer.
-Courses requested include Photoshop.
+Courses requested include Photoshop

-•	We have seen an increase in Deaf people using and posting on Deaf Connections’ facebook page.
+•	We have seen an increase in Deaf people using and posting on Deaf Connections’ facebook page

-•	Deaf Digital Challenge Officer assisted the Deaf Drama group to use multimedia in their recent performances and to promote their group online.
+•	Deaf Digital Challenge Officer assisted the Deaf Drama group to use multimedia in their recent performances and to promote their group online

 ### Lessons learned

 Things that worked well:

 1. Informal drop-in sessions giving opportunity for people to bring in own IT

 2. Promotion through large screens and live demonstrations

 3. Self-assessment forms and setting of own goals

 Things that we would do differently next time:

 1. Increase hours of project worker to meet demand

 2. Increase diversity of equipment and use specialist technologies for people with additional needs